wesleycamargo/azure-docs.pt-br/articles/cloud-services/cloud-services-dotnet-install-dotnet.md

 <properties
-   pageTitle="Instalar o .NET em uma Função do Serviço de Nuvem | Microsoft Azure" description="Este artigo descreve como instalar o .NET Framework manualmente em funções de trabalho ou Web do serviço de nuvem." services="cloud-services" documentationCenter=".net" authors="thraka"
+   pageTitle="Install .NET on a Cloud Service Role | Microsoft Azure" description="This article describes how to manually install .NET framework on Cloud Service Web and Worker Roles" services="cloud-services" documentationCenter=".net" authors="thraka"